VivoKey/plugin-wordpress/README.md

-# VivoKey OpenID Connect plugin for WordPress Plugin!
+# VivoKey OpenID Connect plugin for WordPress

 This plugin will enable you to link your **VivoKey Profile** with your WordPress account and allow you to scan your **VivoKey cryptobionic implant** to log in, rather than enter your username and password.